morrisanimalfoundation/vmrt_tesseract_utilities/README.md

 4. Get ready for the transcription process by running `python scripts/create_transcription_process.py /data`
 5. Use the `transcribe_pdfs.py` script to transcribe the files needed.
     - `python /workspace/scripts/transcribe_pdfs.py /workspace/output`
+6. Use the `/workspace/scripts/replace_strings.py` script to replace text in the files.
+    - `python /workspace/scripts/replace_strings.py /path/to/dog_profile.tsv "subject_id" "<ID>" /workspace/output`
-6. Use the `pii_scrubber.py` script to remove PII from the text.
+7. Use the `pii_scrubber.py` script to remove PII from the text.
     - `python /workspace/scripts/scrubbers/pii_scrubber.py /workspace/output`
-7. Use the scripts in the `scripts/metadata_miners` directory to find data in the text.
+8. Use the scripts in the `scripts/metadata_miners` directory to find data in the text.
     - `python /workspace/scripts/metadata_miners/visit_date_miner.py /workspace/output --visit_date_tsv=/path/to/vet_visits.tsv --dog_profile_tsv=/path/to/dog_profile.tsv`